 Sometimes a stack slot is used for two completely different purposes during the lifetime of a function.
-While for unaliased part of the stack frame the decompiler can usually sort things out, it can not do much for the aliased part of the stack frame.
-For the aliased part it will create just one variable even if the corresponding stack slot is used for multiple different purposes.
-It happens so because the decompiler can not prove that the variable is used for a different purpose starting from a certain point.
+While for the unaliased part of the stack frame the decompiler can usually sort things out, it cannot do much for the aliased part of the stack frame.
+For the aliased part, it will create just one variable even if the corresponding stack slot is used for multiple different purposes.
+It happens so because the decompiler cannot prove that the variable is used for a different purpose, starting from a certain point.

 Please note that in the presence of loops in the control flow graph it is possible that even the occurrences before the current expression will be replaced by the new variable.
 If this is not desired, the user should force a new variable somewhere else.

 The very first and the very last occurrences of a variable cannot be used to force a new variable because it is not useful.